FlorianCassayre/AdventOfCode-2020/README.md

 ## License

-This repository is licensed under the MIT License, please refer to the `LICENSE` file.
+MIT

+An exception is made for the files `Day.scala` and `build.sbt` which I expressively release in the public domain.